scc-digitalhub/docs/user/docs/tasks/functions.md

 ### Update

-To update a function you can use the `update_function()` method.
+To update a function, use the `update_function()` method.

-The mandatory parameters are:
+Mandatory parameters are:

 - **`function`**: the function object to update

-The the optional parameters are:
+Optional parameters are:

-- **`kwargs`**: keyword arguments passed to the client that comunicate with the backend
+- **`kwargs`**: keyword arguments passed to the client that communicates with the back-end

 Example: